“Well-priced, well-placed hotel with a quiet courtyard garden, 5 minutes' walk from Earl's Court Tube”

 - Guest Lounge

-Each of the 40 rooms is decorated differently but in a similar style, with neutral colours offset by colourful textiles or feature wallpaper (we loved the red and white fennel design by Osborne & Little).
-This lends a focal point to a space which might otherwise seem bland - it’s simple but very effective.
-Bathrooms are clad in beige tiling, with small but powerful showers (no tubs), fluffy bathrobes and White Company toiletries.
+Each of the 40 rooms is decorated differently but in a similar style, with neutral colours offset by colourful textiles or feature wallpaper (we liked the red and white fennel design by Osborne & Little).
+This lends a focal point to a space which might otherwise seem bland - it’s simple but effective.
+Bathrooms are clad in beige tiling, with small but powerful showers (no tubs), bathrobes and White Company toiletries.

 There are 6 categories, ranging from the bright but not terribly roomy Standard Singles and Doubles to the larger Deluxes.
 Our favourites were the 2 Garden Rooms: they’re set in the basement, but the payoff is a private terrace with a table, chairs and leafy pot plants.
-The top-of-the-range Mezzanine Suites are spacious split-level rooms, but bear in mind that the upstairs - containing either the sleeping area or a somewhat underused sofa and TV - has limited headroom and can get stuffy.
+The top-of-the-range Mezzanine Suites are spacious split-level rooms, but bear in mind that the upstairs - containing either the sleeping area or a sofa and TV - has limited headroom and can get stuffy.

 Rooms at the front overlook a main road but are surprisingly quiet; aided by blackout blinds and a very comfy bed, we slept like logs.
-That said, if you’re particularly sensitive to noise it’s worth requesting a room at the back.
+That said, if you’re sensitive to noise it’s worth requesting a room at the back.

 - Air conditioning